jackfsuia/ShampooSalesAgent/README.md

 This repo benefits from [gradio](https://github.com/gradio-app/gradio).
 Thanks for their wonderful works.

-## Model Short Name Table
+## Table
-A few models have short names
+A few models have short names.

 Full Name| Short Name
 -|-